 If you are in need of immediate help or want to consider your options, please consult the information below.

 Your voice and your choices come first.
 Anne can provide you with confidential support, information, and guidance, as well as resources and referrals.
 If you would like to consider reporting your experience, she can explain the different options to you, but you are not obligated to report.

 Anne is available to talk about recent experiences as well as those that may have happened some time ago and are still troubling you.

 The University of Windsor utilizes a

 You should know that you

-Dusty is here to help coordinate accommodations that you may need.
-Accommodations may include, but are not limited to: “no contact” arrangements between you and the person who harmed you, moving the other person to a different section of a class, relocating work space, coordinating assignment extensions, etc. In order to arrange certain accommodations, Dusty will sometimes need to liaise with other units on campus, which could limit confidentiality; however, measures will be taken to protect your confidentiality as much as possible.
+Anne is here to help coordinate accommodations that you may need.
+Accommodations may include, but are not limited to: “no contact” arrangements between you and the person who harmed you, moving the other person to a different section of a class, relocating work space, coordinating assignment extensions, etc. In order to arrange certain accommodations, Anne will sometimes need to liaise with other units on campus, which could limit confidentiality; however, measures will be taken to protect your confidentiality as much as possible.

-Dusty can provide you with information and connect you with resources.
+Anne can provide you with information and connect you with resources.
 She will help you identify supports on our campus and within our community.
 If you choose to file a formal complaint with the University, she will also be available to support you through that process.
-Dusty will provide information about the investigative process and will remain a touchpoint for you as it unfolds.
+Anne will provide information about the investigative process and will remain a touchpoint for you as it unfolds.
 She will keep you informed of the process and provide guidance.

 Supervisors of employees have a legal duty to address sexual harassment and sexual misconduct that they witness or of which they have been informed, as per the Occupational Health and Safety Act and the Human Rights Code.
-They are encouraged to contact Dusty for information and guidance.
+They are encouraged to contact Anne for information and guidance.